tmikeschu/career-development-curriculum/module_one/learning_to_pair.md

 	* If you feel like you have stronger technical skills, teaching your partner will help you solidify these skills.
 Alternatively, what can you learn from your partner?
 	* Beware of the "Developer's Ego" -- learning to ask questions is an important skill for the workplace.
 * Bottom line: Paired project code is owned by the entire team.
 There is no room (and no time, considering your tight deadlines) for egos -- you are here to support each other.

+### Holding Each Other Accountable
+* Memo: Documenting your DTR in a memo will provide you with a record of what you discussed to reference as the project goes on.
+Make it into a gist so that everyone from the group has it.
+* Stand Up: Start each work session discussing what you are each working on that day and what goals you hope to accomplish at the end of the work session.
+* Retro: Hold regular retros to discuss what’s going well, what’s not going well, and what you should change as a group to make your project and team more successful.
+	* Check out this example of [retro notes](https://docs.google.com/document/d/1qX18S_Ok2IQA5kRB2vdblF61XbO3nX-oTWFkfgA0L8k/edit?usp=sharing)
+* Re-DTR: In longer projects, review and readjust expectations midway through the project.

 ### Addressing Broken Expectations
 When a partner is not following through on expectations, the first step is to work on yourself: